 When snorkelling, maintain a respectful distance, and observe their behaviour quietly.
 The unique sight of the Eastern Blue Groper nibbling at the reef, or the vibrant males showcasing their brilliant blue hue, are experiences best enjoyed in a non-intrusive manner.
 Remember, we are visitors in their underwater home.

-In conclusion, the Eastern Blue Groper is a shining ambassador of Australia’s coastal marine life.
+The Eastern Blue Groper is a shining ambassador of Australia’s coastal marine life.
 Their unique behaviours, striking colours, and the thrill of encountering them in their natural habitat make them an unmissable part of the Australian snorkelling experience.
 Whether you’re a seasoned diver or a snorkelling newbie, spotting the Eastern Blue Groper is always a memorable experience.

 Distribution